RoMcGill/grand-park-tutors/README.md

 ![](https://lh5.googleusercontent.com/m8YuWVrXgpg9_N7DjJ_8-DwCMz1RCqjtbS63IvlGrUyjpzsLt-VEk1bt_AO5Ij7O6bejYAFhj2onqmAg_5GDg-pGoSLSWAPrVSgdPBdojy9-ZOGZgmicWghdRcGgQvguqFUxYfvs)

 When the site is viewed on a mobile device the imagery for the genre links (the characters) hover over the nav bar at the top of the screen.
 This was intentional and also a catch 22.
 Following best practice rules for ux it is unusual and untypical to have this happen.
+### (This feature has since been removed following feedback from my mentor and other code institute students in the peer code review channel on slack.)

 ![](https://lh4.googleusercontent.com/N4dHqRzplD8wAGFjkKEykYQj0kVDauKgX9CKXqd9YMxyb4rSXXuSByPQvjcnONO-AHOKpCjoKOEWxxNU2bPDK3B6HzKI7JIKLHRlcF-ocCEgnz5gFYMCtQJ1DQhyHrzEK2eAR902)